filipecalasans/mlp/README.md

 # MLP: Multilayer Perceptron

 Multilayer Perceptron implementation using Python.
-This MLP implementation uses quadratic cost function and sigmoid activation function.
-Users are able to customized the activation code, however I still don't give support for changing the cost function.
+The default MLP implementation uses quadratic cost function and sigmoid activation function.
+Users are able to customize the activation code and cost function as needed.

 # Examples